sikopet/blog/posts/lvm.md

         resize2fs /dev/raid1vg/backuplv

-NOTE: when shrinking, first resize filesystem then shrink the LV.
+* when shrinking, first resize filesystem then shrink the LV.

-Snapshotting LVs (e.g. for doing backups)
+Snapshotting LV (e.g. for doing backups)

     lvcreate -L 50G -s -n backuplv-snap raid1vg/backuplv  # should be short-lived or of the same size as source LV